 If you are diagnosed with intestinal cancer, the doctor will proceed with staging.
 Stages are determined using the TNM system and on a scale of 0 through IV.
-Higher stages indicate greater metastasis of cancer cells.
+Higher stages indicate greater metastasis of colon cancer cells.

 Customized Care For the Body And The Mind

 Discuss Your Custom Alternative Treatment Plan With Our Team Today

 Hear from Our Patients

 See why the Immunity Therapy Center is a trusted name for medical tourism and cancer treatment centers in Mexico.

 Karla Leonard, from Riverside, CA, battled Stage IV metastatic breast cancer with unwavering determination.
 Despite her initial disbelief at her deteriorating health, she found hope in ITC.
 Choosing ITC for treatment in May 2013, Karla harbored high hopes.
 She pressed on despite her son’s reservations.
 From day one, ITC impressed her with excellent service and […]

 Hailing from Calgary, Canada, Sadie Litosky’s life took a turn when she was diagnosed with Stage 4 Hodgkin’s Lymphoma at just 19 years old.
 In a few short months, this first-year university student went from having a minor neck lump to facing breathing difficulties and chest pains.
 Sadie’s mother tirelessly researched treatment options worldwide and […]